Jerome-Celle/RignonNoel.github.io/workshops/drf/content.md

 ## 2.2 - Views (Class Based View)

-You can also just return JSON response if you need.
+You can also simply return JSON response if you needed.

 **Note :** A good API always take an action about a ressource, so basically you must work with serializer all time.